yang3kc/llm_for_css/async_programming/README.md

     "The service here is terrible!",
 ]
 ```
-The prompt would be the same as before.
+The prompt would be the same as the examples in other topics.

-## Sync implementation
+### Sync implementation
 Let's define a sync function to query the API:

 ```python